qgis/QGIS-Enhancement-Proposals/QEP-1-QGIS_Mapserver_Python_Plugins.rst

 The proposed implementation do not enforce the fact that a plugin must have a Desktop interface just allows for it.

-Since we would be mixing Desktop and Server side, the environment for those plugins that have a Desktop interface should be carefully configured with proper permissions to allow information sharing from the desktop user to the webserver user.
+Since we would be mixing Desktop and Server side, the environment for those plugins that have a Desktop interface should be carefully configured with proper permissions to allow information (configuration files) sharing from the desktop user to the webserver user.